OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

 There is no such thing as _negative layer size_, and so each instruction in a Dockerfile can only keep the image size **constant** or **increase** it.
 Instead, the **cleaning** steps should be performed in the same image layer as where those changes were introduced.

 Docker uses `/bin/sh` to run each instruction given to `RUN`, so can use `&&` to chain commands.
 Alternatively, (when there are many instructions) put the commands in a shell script, copy the script in and run the script.

+Whenever possible, ease later changes by _sorting_ multi-line arguments alphanumerically.
+This helps to avoid duplication of packages and make the list much easier to update.

 ```sh
 FROM debian:stretch